Ninadnj/TheMrStudio/replit.md

 A modern beauty salon booking website built with React, Express, and PostgreSQL.
 The application features an elegant, editorial-style landing page inspired by premium beauty brands like Glossier and MR Nail & Laser Studio, with a focus on sophisticated minimalism and effortless booking experiences.

+**Full Georgian Translation**: The entire public-facing website is now in Georgian language, with only "THE MR studio" branding and footer credits remaining in English as requested.
+This includes hero content, services, booking forms, footer, and chat assistant UI.

 The application showcases 60+ real services with Georgian/English bilingual pricing organized by category (Nail, Epilation).
 Features include a multi-staff booking system where clients can select services and preferred staff members, an expandable services gallery with real pricing, and an integrated booking form.
 A Gemini AI-powered chatbot offers bilingual customer support.
 The admin panel enables management of hero content, services, staff assignments, and site settings.
 The design emphasizes trust-building, breathing room, and clear visual hierarchy guiding users toward booking actions.

+## Recent Changes

+### October 4, 2025 - Complete Georgian Translation
+- **Full Georgian Language Implementation**: All public-facing content translated to Georgian
+- **Hero Section**: Title, subtitle, tagline, description, and CTA buttons all in Georgian
+- **Services Section**: Header and all UI text in Georgian (service descriptions remain bilingual)
+- **Booking Form**: All labels, placeholders, validation messages, and toast notifications in Georgian
+- **Footer**: Description, quick links, contact info headings all in Georgian
+- **Chat Widget**: UI already bilingual, defaults to Georgian
+- **English Exceptions Preserved**:
+  - "THE MR" in hero title and copyright
+  - "THE MR Studio" in chat widget header
+  - "Created by The DNJ™ with 🤍 &" in footer credits
+- **Contact Email Updated**: Changed to Studiomrmr1@gmail.com across the site
+- **Admin Panel**: Kept in English (internal tool for staff use)

 ## User Preferences